asperti/Split-VAE/README.md

 In this case, the compositional map tends to exploit the strong correlation between adjacent pixels, splitting the image in two complementary high frequency sub-images.

-Below are some examples of syntatic splitting.
+Below are some examples of syntactic splitting.
 In all the following pictures, the first row is the compositional map, then in order y1, y2 and
 y.

 <p align="center"><img src="mnist_syntactic.png" /><p>